digital-asset/daml/sdk/BAZEL-haskell.md

 can provide custom Bazel build definitions for packages using the `vendored_packages` attribute.

+### Updating the Stackage Snapshot

 The packages are pinned by the Stackage snapshot, in this case a `local_snapshot` and in the lock-file defined by `stack_snapshot_json`.
-If you wish to update packages, then you need to change the `packages` and `local_snapshot` attributes accordingly and afterwards execute the following command on Unix and Windows to update the lock-files:
+If you wish to update packages, then you need to change the `packages` and `local_snapshot` attributes accordingly.

+Commit your changes - add the trailer `regenerate-stackage: true` to your commit message, and CI will regenerate the lockfiles, print them out, and fail without running any tests.
+Copy the printed out files for Unix and Windows from CI logs into `stackage_snapshot.json` and `stackage_snapshot_windows.json` respectively.

+Alternatively, if you do not have access to CI, you may also execute the following command locally on Unix and Windows to update the lock-files manually:
 ```
 bazel run @stackage-unpinned//:pin
 ```